 The piercing is located in the inner fold of the cartilage just parallel to the helix.
 To simplify, it is two steps from your tragus and in between is the daith.

-Curved barbell or captive bead rings are most preferred for rook piercing because they allow enough room for healing.
+Curved barbells and captive bead rings are the most preferred for rook piercings because they allow enough room for healing.
 Smaller jewelry with pretty designs looks great on the rook.
-Later on, though, you can choose something charming and stunning after your piercing has completely healed.
+At a later stage, you can choose something more charming and stunning after the piercing has completely healed.

 When choosing rook jewelry, the cost will largely depend on what material and design you like.
 Professional piercers will recommend a PTFE rook jewelry for a fast healing process.
 PTFE stands for Polytetrafluoroethylene.
-Popularly known as Teflon, it has hypoallergenic properties which eliminate any risk of infection and rejection
+Popularly known as Teflon, has hypoallergenic properties which eliminate any risk of infection and rejection.

-If you have had other ear piercings before, you may want to be a bit daring and adventurous by having more than just one piercing jewelry.
+If you have had other ear piercings before, you may want to be a bit daring and adventurous by having more than just one piercing.

 Although the procedure is the most painful, double rook piercing will look stunning.
 Here, the inner cartilage ridge is perforated twice.
 Did I just hear you say “Ouch”?

 Another variation is the faux rook piercing.
 If you like sporting colorful studs, then this is for you.
 In a faux rook piercing, one horizontal perforation above the inner ridge is made.
 Then there is a backing from behind the ear that is quite similar to a conch perforation.